sympy/sympy-bot-old/README.rst

 You can configure SymPy bot to remember your GitHub credentials, use an existing clone of sympy and run interpreters under different profiles.
 This is done in the ``~/.sympy/sympy-bot.conf`` file.
-The configuration supports multiple profiles, but will always read in the [default] profile, so you should start your configuration with your GitHub credentials in the default profile::
+The configuration supports multiple profiles, but will always read in the [DEFAULT] profile, so you should start your configuration with your GitHub credentials in the default profile::

-    [default]
+    [DEFAULT]
     user = username

 The first time you run sympy-bot and need to authenticate with GitHub, you will